Behavioral & Lifestyle Habit Coaching

-These are addictions that result from compulsive, uncontrollable desires to engage in specific behaviors.
+Process addictions, also called behavioral addictions, result from compulsive, uncontrollable desires to engage in specific behaviors.

 Some common process addictions include:

-These are addictions that result from compulsive, uncontrollable desires to engage in specific behaviors.
+Process addictions, also called behavioral addictions, result from compulsive, uncontrollable desires to engage in specific behaviors.

 Some common process addictions include: